ronnytorresmtz/advanced-crud-vue/README.md

 8. Handle Languagues
 9. Use Bootstrap and Animate
 10. CORS Implementation
-11. Connected to Laravel API 5.4
+11. Laravel API 5.4 for CRUD Operations

 >Some Components created from scratch
 1. Pagination Component